Our complaints policy tells you how to make a formal complaint and the procedure we follow.

 Considering the substance of the complaint and the previous attempts at resolution, the case will then be reviewed by the Principal who will provide the complainant with a decision in writing within one calendar month of receipt of the complainant’s request under the Appeal Stage.
 The Principal’s decision will set out the steps to be taken to remedy the complaint, or the reasons why the appeal has failed.
 The Principal’s decision will be final.

-If an appeal is in relation to a complaint regarding the Principal it will be carried out by the Head of the Board of Trustees and their decision will be final.
+If an appeal is in relation to a complaint regarding the Principal it will be carried out by the Chair of the Board of Trustees and their decision will be final.

-Should a complaint be upheld, the investigating manager, many make recommendations to the Senior Management Team.
+Should a complaint be upheld, the investigating manager may make recommendations to the Senior Management Team.

 If a complaint is not upheld, the complainant will be informed in writing with reasons for its rejection.